What are dtos and how does validation work in NestJS?

 import { registerDecorator, ValidationOptions } from 'class-validator';

-export function IsSlug(validationOptions?: ValidationOptions) {
+export function IsSlug(options?: ValidationOptions) {

 return (object: object, propertyName: string) => {